 Best holiday rental deals in Lyme Regis

-478 wonderful properties from 32 partner websites, including Booking.com and VacationRentals.com, are listed in Lyme Regis.
-By comparing these holiday rentals, HomeToGo highlights the best deals and the highest rated accommodation options in Lyme Regis.
+666 wonderful properties from 22 partner websites, including VRBO and TripAdvisor, are listed in Lyme Regis.
+By comparing these different offers, HomeToGo highlights the best deals and the highest rated accommodation options in Lyme Regis.

 Recommended holiday lettings in Lyme Regis

-Rent a holiday apartment, home or cottage in Lyme Regis: from £42 per night
+Rent a holiday home, apartment or cottage in Lyme Regis from just £41 per night

 Popular holiday rental amenities in Lyme Regis

-Visit the lovely seaside town of Lyme Regis situated in the coastal county of Dorset.
-This spot is known for its beautiful beaches, ancient coastline, and welcoming culture.
-Come to the town of Lyme Regis and experience everything this wonderful place has to offer.
-Book a Lyme Regis holiday letting for you and your family so you have a place to call home when you visit.
+Lyme Regis is a charming seaside town situated in the coastal county of Dorset.
+It's known for its beautiful beaches, ancient coastline, and welcoming culture.
+Book a Lyme Regis holiday cottage for you and your family so you have a comfortable base from which to explore the area's stunning landscapes and fascinating history.

-You can journey into Lyme Regis in a variety of ways.
-If you decide to travel here by air, the closest airport is the Exeter International Airport near the metropolitan hub of Exeter.
-Lyme Regis can be reached from the airport with the number 48 bus or the London Waterloo train to Axminster, and subsequently the X51 bus into Lyme Regis.
+Alternatively, you can take public transport from the nearest large town, Exeter.
+Take the number 48 bus or the London Waterloo train to Axminster, and then the X51 bus into Lyme Regis.
 You also have the option of taking a taxi or coach to your Lyme Regis holiday home.

 Lyme Regis and its sights

-This lovely seaside town has a range of wonderful sights in store for you when you visit.
+This lovely seaside town has a range of wonderful sights in store for you.
 Experience this town’s history and the region’s ancient past by visiting the wonderful Lyme Regis Museum.
-Here you can learn about the history of the town and the coastline, which is 185 million years old.
-If you love ancient fossils also visit the fantastic Dinosaurland Fossil Museum; a collection of Jurassic artefacts located in the town’s centre.
+Here you can learn about the history of the town and the Jurassic coastline, which is 185 million years old.
+If you love ancient fossils, you also have to visit the fantastic Dinosaurland Fossil Museum: an impressive collection of Jurassic artefacts located in the town centre.

-Lyme Regis’ culture is based largely upon the sea.
-Here you can discover the region’s fantastic marine life by visiting the Lyme Regis Marine Aquarium, a facility built directly on a dock by the ocean.
-You can also discover the sea and its opportunities on your own by visiting Lyme Regis’ sandy beaches, including the main beach and Monmouth beach located near the town.
+You can also discover the region’s fantastic marine life by visiting the Lyme Regis Marine Aquarium, a facility built directly on a dock by the ocean.
+Alternatively, explore the sea and its wildlife on your own by visiting Lyme Regis’ sandy beaches, which include the main beach and Monmouth beach, located near the town.

-Whatever you may decide to do in this lovely seaside town, remember to book your Lyme Regis holiday letting for you and your family so you have a place to call home after a day of swimming and building sandcastles.
+Whatever you decide to do in this lovely seaside town, renting a Lyme Regis holiday cottage for your family holiday will mean you have a comfortable place to call home after a day of swimming and building sandcastles.

-In this seaside town you can eat whatever you fancy.
-Experience traditional English cuisine such as the iconic fish & chips as it was designed to be eaten — by the sea.
-Whether you're looking for a fancy evening out, or a cultural experience at one of the town’s many seafood-serving eateries, Lyme Regis has you covered.
-Visit this spot’s lovely restaurants and cafés with beautiful views on the steep streets of the town.
-Return to your Lyme Regis holiday home in the evening to relax and unwind, or alternatively you could head out into the night.
+There's plenty of delicious food to sample in this seaside town.
+Experience traditional English fish & chips as it was meant to be eaten — fresh from the sea.
+Whether you're looking for a fancy evening out, or a local experience at one of the town’s many seafood restaurants, Lyme Regis has you covered.
+The town's steep and winding streets offer plenty of lovely restaurants and cafés with beautiful views.

 Lyme Regis Marine Aquarium

-The aquarium, located at the end of the Cobb, or harbour wall, is an attraction for the whole family, with many local marine creatures on view.
+The aquarium is located at the end of the Cobb, or harbour wall, and is a fantastic attraction for the whole family, with many local marine creatures on view.

-This old stone harbour wall frames the town's harbour and dates back to the time of Edward I. Great for a stroll in the fresh sea air, it ends with the Victoria Pier.
+This old stone harbour wall frames the town's harbour.
+It dates back to the time of Edward I, and has been featured in classic literature like Jane Austen's Persuasian and John Fowles' The French Lieutenant's Woman.
+Great for a stroll in the fresh sea air, it ends with the charming Victoria Pier.

 Lyme Regis Philpot Museum